panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 type: post
 ---

-The Document Object Model (DOM) is an interface that treats HTML or XML document as a tree structure where each node is an object of the document.
+The Document Object Model (DOM) is an interface that treats HTML or XML document as a tree structure, where each node is an object of the document.
 DOM also provides a set of methods to query the tree, alter the structure, style.

 DOM also uses the term *element*: which is quite similar to a node.
 So, what's the difference between a DOM node and an element?
 Let's find out!

 ## 1. DOM Node

-The key to understanding the difference between a node and an element is to understand what exactly is a node in DOM.
+The key to understanding the difference between a node and an element is to understand what a node is.

 From a higher viewpoint, a DOM document consists of a hierarchy of nodes.
 Each node can have a parent and children.